mecid/mecid.github.io/_posts/2020-06-23-what-is-new-in-swiftui.md

 ```

 #### ScrollView
-If you read my post about SwiftUI wishes, you might now that I was waiting for an ability to scroll to a particular offset using a ScrollView.
-That part of functionally stopped me from using SwiftUI's ScrollView.
-It is also changed today when Apple released the ScrollViewReader view.
-ScrollViewReader works very similarly to GeometryReader and provides a way to scroll to a specific element using its ID.
+If you read my post about *SwiftUI* wishes, you might now that I was waiting for an ability to scroll to a particular offset using a *ScrollView*.
+That part of functionally stopped me from using *SwiftUI*'s *ScrollView*.
+It is also changed today when *Apple* released the *ScrollViewReader*. *ScrollViewReader* works very similarly to *GeometryReader* and provides a way to scroll to a specific element using its *ID*.

 ```swift
 import SwiftUI